-- Collecting data;
+Collecting data;

-- Analysing information;

-- Developing valuation parameters;

-- Determining market value based assessments; and

-- Testing the quality of assessment values.
+- Analysing information; - Developing valuation parameters; - Determining market value based assessments (Refer to the Introduction Chapter for a general discussion on MRA.); and - Testing the quality of assessment values.
 (Refer to the Valuation Parameters Guide for a general discussion on statistical testing.)